 18 May Interpretation of ‘line’

-David Connearn is an artist who’s practice is primarily based in instinctive, non figurative drawing that deals with themes of experience, process and temporality.
-He creates his line drawings by taking the lines from the top left to right and aims to draw straight along, gradually wavering and as each line wavers he attempts to follow that one, gradually becoming less and less straight, this process results it the images that you see.
+David Connearn is an artist whose practice is primarily based on an instinctive, nonfigurative drawing that deals with themes of experience, process, and temporality.
+He creates his line drawings by taking the lines from the top left to right and aims to draw straight along, gradually wavering, and as each line wavers he attempts to follow that one, gradually becoming less and less straight, this process results in it the images that you see.
 For more of these works see the Patrick Heide Gallery here.
-The works are delicate, fluid and feel ephemeral, beautiful – more obsession happening here, not sure how healthy this one is though as apparently he’s been doing these kind of works for some 30 years now!
+The works are delicate, fluid, and feel ephemeral, beautiful – more obsession happening here, not sure how healthy this one is though as apparently he’s been doing this kind of works for some 30 years now!

 Now, this post wouldn’t be complete without a quick mention of my own work as I do have obsessions (in a healthy amount I think) with line and line drawing.
 The drawings that you see below are digital drawings that I interpret as portraits.
 They are ‘surveys’ of the human navel – belly button to you and me, where I cast the belly button with plaster then ‘scan’ the levels around the 3D forms, very much like topographic representations of landscapes/mountains.
 Each is as totally unique as a fingerprint.

 OK, I think that’s it for now.
 I will probably re-visit this theme time and time again as there is so much amazing work based on the line and line drawing out there.
 Please visit our blog again to catch up with what’s inspiring us just now and you never know it might just inspire a fabulous new body of work for your portfolio!
 Feel free to share our blog with anyone who might benefit from it using our Shareaholic buttons below and sign up to receive our posts direct to your email inbox with our RSS feed at the top right of this page.